BDC Hamburger Icon

 Storing or sharing the wrong personnel information can land you in legal trouble.
 As outlined above, sensitive information that you should keep separate from the general employee file includes the employee’s W-4, equal employment opportunity information, their Social Security number and their medical file.

-“More recently with COVID, guidance suggests that personal health information (exposures, test results, documentation of symptoms, etc.) should not be kept in the [general] personnel file since this may be accessed by too many people,” said Weinstein.
+“Personal health information (exposures, test results, documentation of symptoms, etc.) should not be kept in the [general] personnel file since this may be accessed by too many people,” Weinstein told us.

 Do not keep any information regarding an employee’s personal information, work product, emails or opinions about the employee.
 You should also discard copies of employee identification cards, such as Social Security cards, government identification cards, driver’s licenses and passports.